 The lawyers at Sibley Dolman and Dolman Law Group, many of whom are themselves parents, spend their careers fighting for the rights and interests of Florida residents and visitors who have suffered catastrophic injury through no fault of their own.
 When our client is an injured child, we put our hearts and souls into doing everything we can to hold accountable any person or company who did that child harm.
 It is the least we can do for the children and families whose lives have been turned upside down by a preventable, senseless accident.

-If your child has sustained a serious injury in any kind of accident in Florida, please know that the teams at Dolman Law Group and Sibley Dolman are here to help protect your and your child’s rights.
+If your child has sustained a serious injury in any kind of accident in Florida, please know that the Florida Child Injury Lawyers at Dolman Law Group and Sibley Dolman are here to help protect your and your child’s rights.
 Contact us to schedule a free, confidential, no-obligation consultation.

 Our Child Injury Law Practice